The Order of Inheritance Under Intestate Succession Laws

-Arizona follows a straightforward priority system when distributing an intestate estate.
-The law starts with the closest relatives and works outward.
-The first group to have a living member takes the entire share.
+When spouses or children are not in the picture, who gets the estate?
+The probate process follows a clear priority system.
+The law starts with the closest family members and works outward.
+The first group with a living member takes the entire share.

 Any part of the intestate estate not passing to the decedent's surviving spouse under section 14-2102 or the entire intestate estate if there is no surviving spouse passes in the following order to the following persons who survive the decedent: 1.
 To the decedent's descendants by representation.

 A.R.S. § 14-2103(1)Children and grandchildren come first.
-If the deceased had no descendants, the estate passes to the parents equally, or to the surviving parent if only one is living.
-If neither parent survives, the estate goes to the descendants of the parents, meaning siblings, nieces, and nephews.
+If the deceased had no descendants, the estate passes to the parents equally.
+If only one parent is living, that parent inherits.
+If neither parent survives, the estate goes to siblings, nieces, and nephews.

 What Happens When Closer Relatives Are Gone

-If there are no descendants, parents, or siblings, the law looks to grandparents and their descendants.
+If there are no descendants, parents, or siblings, the intestate succession laws look further out.
 The estate splits in half: one half to the paternal side and one half to the maternal side.
-Each side follows the same pattern of grandparents first, then their descendants by representation.
+Each side follows the same pattern.
+Grandparents come first, then their descendants by representation.

 If one side of the family has no surviving members at all, the entire estate passes to the other side.
-This can mean a distant cousin inherits everything, even if the deceased had no meaningful relationship with that person.
+This can mean a distant cousin inherits everything.
+That may happen even if the deceased had no real relationship with that person.

-For families where the default order does not match what the deceased would have wanted, this statute illustrates exactly why having a will or living trust matters.
-Without one, the law makes the decision.
+For family members where the default order does not match what the deceased would have wanted, this statute shows exactly why having a will or living trust matters.
+Without one, the probate process follows the rules set by Arizona intestate succession law.
+Both separate property and community property pass through this same fixed order when there is no spouse to inherit.